highoncarbs/home/README.md

 Visit the live version here : http://sethia.ml

-The website was built using HTML and CSS and hosted on Digital Ocean droplet.
-Skeleton is used as the base responsive css template.
-Karla font from Google Fonts.
+The website is built using [flake]('https://github.com/padamsethia/flake') and hosted on Github Pages.
+Bulma CSS is used as the base responsive css template.
+Eczar and Work Sans typefaces from Google Fonts.

 Go Static⚡️!